ipspace/netlab/docs/module/bgp.md

 * **bgp.router_id** -- set static router ID.
 The default **router_id** is taken from the IPv4 address of the loopback interface or the **router_id** address pool if the device has no loopback interface or there's no usable IPv4 address on the loopback interface.

 (bgp-advanced-node)=
-Finally, the BGP configuration module supports these advanced node parameters that you probably shouldn't touch without a very good reason:
+Finally, the BGP configuration module supports these advanced node parameters that you probably shouldn't touch without an excellent reason:

 * **bgp.rr_cluster_id** -- set static route reflector cluster-ID.
 The default value is the lowest router ID of all route reflectors within the autonomous system.
 * **bgp.replace_global_as** (default: True) -- the default implementation of **neighbor local-as** command replaces the real autonomous system (**bgp.as**) with the *local* autonomous system.
 Set this parameter to *false* to disable that functionality and include both autonomous systems in the AS path[^RAS_P].